memgraph/docs/docs/import-data/kafka/overview.md

 connection](https://memgraph.com/docs/memgraph/next/connect-to-memgraph) to the
 database.

-If you are starting Memgraph using docker images and would like to access configuration file or logs, be sure to run the image with the following volumes:
+If you are starting Memgraph using a Docker image and would like to access configuration file or logs, be sure to run the image with the following volumes:

-- ` `
+- `-v mg_log:/var/log/memgraph`
 - `-v mg_etc:/etc/memgraph`

 ### 2. Define the transformation module